LoyolaChicagoBooks/scalaworkshop/_sources/20-cs1/cs1.rst.txt

 The Scala Option type is useful for dealing with the notion of success and failure (but is not limited to supporting this concept).
-In the interests of keeping this discussion focused on being CS1-friendly, an Option is always connected to an underlying type.
+In the interests of keeping this discussion focused on being introductory CS and DS-friendly, an Option is always connected to an underlying type.
 For example Option[Int] means that you either get the Int, or nothing (None).